jcowey/P3/README.md

 # P3
 This is now a collection point for the Papyrological Publishing Platform (P3).
-Files and mock ups may be found here.

 ### Files for viewing
 Links to live files for the first volume of Pylon can be found in the folder: [pylon1ready](https://github.com/jcowey/P3/blob/master/pylon/pylon1ready/list.md)